Volume 92 of The Law Review is officially open. We are accepting submissions by Scholastica or by email. We look forward to reading your submissions.

 Light Edit Policy

-The Law Review and The Law Review Online are proud to employ a light edit policy.
+The Law Review is proud to employ a light edit policy.
 The editors believe strongly that both the argument and the voice of a manuscript should be the creations of the author.
 Our edits are intended to hone the author’s vision, rather than replace it with our own.

 After our first round of substantive editing, we return a redlined copy of the manuscript to the author showing all changes that we have made, with comments and questions.
 Our changes are meant as reasoned suggestions, not editorial edicts, and we will respect the author’s judgment regarding whether the changes should be made.

 Submissions to the Law Review Online

 The Law Review Online accepts submissions via email at firstname.lastname@example.org.
 We generally publish shorter essays of around 2,000-6,000 words, including footnotes (abstracts optional); submissions over 10,000 words will automatically be rejected.
 Submissions to the Law Review Online are considered on a rolling basis as editing capacity permits.
 We endeavor to evaluate all submissions promptly, but we may not be able to review all submissions when submission volumes are high.
 Submissions to the Law Review Online are currently closed and will reopen in the spring.